 Standing for Children's Health, while keeping things fun.

 The Mad Food Science Program is an engaging, interactive whole-school program, designed to kick-start behavioural change in schools around food and sustainability, through education and inspiration.

 By taking a whole-school approach, The Mad Food Science Program starts conversations with children, parents and teachers about food and how it impacts health, learning, waste and the environment.

-After visiting over 120 schools across Australia, we know that processed packaged food has a strangle-hold on kids lunchboxes and minds, and is preventing children from being their best and fulfilling their potential.
+After visiting over 140 schools across Australia, we know that processed, packaged food has a strangle-hold on kids’ lunchboxes and minds, and it's preventing children from being their best and fulfilling their potential.